 Maserati Levante review - Engines, performance and drive

-When the Levante was launched, there was only one engine in the UK – a 3.0-litre turbodiesel – but it has since been joined by two V6 petrol engines and two V8s.
+When the Levante was launched, there was only one engine in the UK – a 3.0-litre turbodiesel – but the oil burner is no longer available, and there is now just V6 and V8 petrol power.

-The petrol engine in the Levante S is no slouch, either.
-On paper it's slightly quicker than its closest rival, the Porsche Cayenne S. It’s an engine much better suited to the Levante than the diesel.
-It’ll be more expensive to run, but the wonderful soundtrack and strong performance make it worth the extra outlay.
+The V6 engine powers the base Levante and the Levante S version.
+On paper the S is slightly quicker than its closest rival, the Porsche Cayenne S. It’s an engine much better suited to the Levante than the diesel, and despite being more expensive to run, the wonderful soundtrack and strong performance make it worth the extra outlay.

 More reviews for Levante SUV

 Car group tests

 Leave it in the default mode, rather than Sport, letting the engine and gearbox do their thing, and the Levante becomes a competent cruiser, with a supple, refined ride.
 Wind and road noise isolation are respectable, if not quite a match for the Audi Q7.

 Not many owners will take their Levante off road; and while the air suspension can be raised to improve ground clearance, it’s more impressive that, at speed, the car lowers itself to aid aerodynamics and efficiency.